garden-io/garden/docs/reference/commands.md

 ### garden scan

-Scans your project and outputs an overview of all modules..
+Scans your project and outputs an overview of all modules.

 ##### Usage